Thanks for sharing your vote !

 If you find any updates there, click on the Download button and update your PC. you will check for them manually too.

-Even if there's no update available, I might recommend you to reboot your PC once because it is understood to assist.
+Even if there's no update available, I might recommend you reboot your PC once because it is understood to assist.

 Open the Device Manager from Windows Search and click on the View choice to select Show hidden devices.